-To some extent, subjects like Zoology and Animal Husbandry and Vet Science can also be considered.
+To some extent, subjects like Zoology and Animal Husbandry and Veterinary Science can also be considered.
 However, if a candidate from a medical background isn’t willing to opt for medical science as the choice of optional, then non-technical subjects which have some overlap with GS become the pragmatic choice.

 Which is the best IAS optional subject for engineering background candidates

-Lot of candidates from an engineering background have performed well in the IAS exam with a wide range of optional subjects.
+A lot of candidates from an engineering background have performed well in the IAS exam with a wide range of optional subjects.
 However, if a candidate wants to choose an optional subject based on their previous knowledge, then the options reduce to Civil, Mechanical and Electrical engineering.
-Obviously, it does not make a lot of sense to opt for an engineering subject unless one studied the same at graduate level.
+Obviously, it does not make a lot of sense to opt for an engineering subject unless one studied the same at the graduate level.

 Subjects like Mathematics, Physics and Chemistry can also be considered.
-These technical subjects reduce the subjectivity in marking to some extent but the preparation time and effort is substantial.
+These technical subjects reduce the subjectivity in marking to some extent, but the preparation time and effort is substantial.
 So, it’s always better to go through the respective syllabi and past question papers first.

 Which is the best optional subject for commerce background IAS aspirants

-Both, Commerce and Management are organic choices for the UPSC exam.
+Both Commerce and Management are organic choices for the UPSC exam.
 However, it depends on the individual.

-‘xyz’ IAS topper scored with ‘abc’ optional.
+‘XYZ’ IAS topper scored with ‘ABC’ optional.
 Should I take the same?

 Over the years, candidates have got top 10 AIR in IAS exam with a broad range of subjects.
-Be it Medical Science or Political Science or even Sanskrit Literature, it is the choice and the drive of the individual that makes the difference.
+Be it Medical Science or Political Science or even Sanskrit Literature; it is the choice and the drive of the individual that makes the difference.

 As such, there is no restriction from UPSC’s side on the choice of optional subject in IAS exam.
 A candidate is both free to make his/her own choice but is also constrained by the repercussions (vast syllabus, complex theories, substantial preparation time, dynamic nature of questions, etc.) of making that choice.

-While it remains an individual choice, candidates should also view and understand the trends like most opted optional subject in IAS mains and the optional subjects which have the highest success rate in IAS exam or the most scoring optional subjects for UPSC mains.
+While it remains an individual choice, candidates should also view and understand the trends like the most opted optional subject in IAS mains and the optional subjects which have the highest success rate in IAS exam or the most scoring optional subjects for UPSC mains.
 You can refer to UPSC Best Optional Subject: Top 10 Optional Subjects for Mains to get more information on the same.